Tartsi/Introduction/README.md

 5. **Projects**: Portfolio of key projects with links
 6. **Contact**: Contact information and professional links

-## Customization

-To customize content:

-- Update personal information in `src/index.html`
-- Modify colors in CSS variables in `src/index.css`
-- Add/remove skills and projects as needed
-- Replace profile image in `src/assets/`

-## License

-MIT License - See LICENSE file for details Website - Tarvo Lilja

-Portfolio showcasing my skills, projects, and professional/educational journey.

 ## Goal

-This website serves as a comprehensive introduction to my professional profile, designed to help potential employers and collaborators:
+This website serves as a comprehensive introduction to my professional/educational profile, designed to help potential employers and collaborators:

 - Understand my technical skills and expertise
 - Review my portfolio of projects and accomplishments
-- Learn about my professional background and experience
+- Learn about my professional/educational background and experience
 - Connect with me for opportunities

 ## Features